ypgnmi-app Installation

 Note

-The $GOPATH must not be the same path as your Go installation.
+The $GOPATH must not be on the same path as your Go installation.

 Edit ~/.bash_profile